 Safe Space - Represents a commitment to equitable (fair) access, dignity and safety for all people of all orientations and identities.
 Individuals and organizations can provide safe spaces.

-At Dr. Anne Anderson, we have a large and growing Gay-Straight Student Alliance.
-Gay-Straight Student Alliances or queer-straight student alliances (GSAs or QSAs) are student-run and teacher-supported school-based groups that work to create welcoming, caring, respectful and safe spaces for sexual and gender minority students and their allies in schools.
+At Dr. Anne Anderson, we have a large and growing Gender and Sexual Alliance.
+Gender and Sexual Alliances (GSAs or QSAs) are student-run and teacher-supported school-based groups that work to create welcoming, caring, respectful and safe spaces for sexual and gender minority students and their allies in schools.

 The challenges and pressures brought on by the pandemic may have exacerbated feelings of stress, anxiety, fear, sadness and loneliness for students and families.
 The following mental health resources are available: